Agent for Citrix Presentation Server overview

 It is provided in the product's installation disk and you can install it on any supported Citrix server.
-For more information, see Install the Citrix agent on the Citrix server.
-(Optional) For details on supported Citrix server versions, see the System Requirements.
+For more information, see Install the Citrix agent on the Citrix server (Optional) For details on supported Citrix server versions, see the System and protocol requirements.

 If the Citrix Agent is installed on the Citrix server, then when you record a Citrix script, VuGen records specific information about the active object instead of general information about the action.
 For example, VuGen generates Obj Mouse Click and Obj Mouse Double Click steps instead of the Mouse Click and Mouse Double Click that it generates without the agent.